nus-CS3219/RabbitMQ-Tutorial/README.md

 This tutorial has covered some core concepts of RabbitMQ and demonstrated the message queue and publish/subscribe patterns using Node.js.
 However, RabbitMQ is a powerful tool with many more features and use cases to explore.

-The [official RabbitMQ tutorials](https://www.rabbitmq.com/tutorials/tutorial-one-javascript) provide a wealth of information and cover more advanced topics in depth.
+The [official RabbitMQ tutorials](https://www.rabbitmq.com/tutorials/tutorial-one-javascript) provide a wealth of information and covers more advanced topics in depth.
 Use them as a reference and continue learning and exploring the powerful capabilities of RabbitMQ.